Why Is There Good Versus Evil in the World?

-God knew we would struggle to understand what it meant to be good, so He gave us the Bible—the roadmap for what it means to be good.
+God knew we would struggle to understand what it means to be good, so He reveals His goodness through the Bible.

-In this love letter, God shows us how to love like He loves.
-And when we fall short, as we all do, He lets us know He will continue to love us and guide us.
+But it’s not just the Ten Commandments that reveal goodness.
+Throughout the Bible, God shows us how to love as He loves.
+And when we fall short, as we all do, He lets us know He will continue to love and guide us.

-We also find more examples of goodness the further we read into the Bible, such as traits worth seeking and developing, and the optimal ways to spend our time.
+We find more examples of goodness in the Bible, like traits worth seeking and developing and the optimal ways to live our lives.

-With the help of the Holy Spirit, we can have the fruit of the Spirit: “Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law” (Galatians 5:22–23, ESV).
+With the help of the Holy Spirit, we can have the fruit of the Spirit: “Love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control” (Galatians 5:22–23, ESV).

 But knowing what is good and being good are totally different, as Paul points out: